 We collect most of the personal data we process directly from the individual concerned (or in the case of pupils, from their parents).
 In some cases, we collect data from third parties (for example, referees, previous schools, the Disclosure and Barring Service, or professionals or authorities working with the individual) or from publicly available resources.

 Personal data held by us is processed by appropriate members of staff for the purposes for which the data was provided.
 We take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.
-We do not transfer personal data outside of the European Economic Area unless we are satisfied that the personal data will be afforded an equivalent level of protection.
+We do not transfer personal data outside of the United Kingdom unless we are satisfied that the personal data will be afforded an equivalent level of protection.

-In the course of school business, we share personal data (including special category personal data where appropriate) with third parties such as the school doctors, the schools’ professional advisors and relevant authorities (e.g. the Local Children Safeguarding Board, DBS, NCTL, UK Visas and Immigration, HM Revenue and Customs Department for Education and Department for Work and Pensions).
+In the course of school business, we share personal data (including special category personal data where appropriate) with third parties such as the school doctors, the schools’ professional advisors, including for the purposes of research; and relevant authorities (e.g. the Local Children Safeguarding Board, DBS, NCTL, UK Visas and Immigration, HM Revenue and Customs, Department for Education and Department for Work and Pensions).
 Some of our systems are provided by third parties, e.g. hosted databases, school website, school calendar, school post and my school portal or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with our specific directions.

 We share personal data about former pupils and staff with the school’s alumni associations (The Old Monmothian Club and the Old Girls Association).
+A restricted amount of information is shared with HMS Enterprises as required for the provision of school uniform shop and transport services.
 We do not otherwise share or sell personal data to other organisations for their own purposes.

 3. Purposes for which we process personal data